 She said the pandemic has brought the group even closer together, with a greater sense of emotional support, as well as even more sharing of resources.
 “We are one big team.
 There is this cohesion; we’re stronger together and we need each other.”

 Amy MacLachlan is a freelance writer living west of Toronto.
-Watch for her feature article profiling a wide range of Christian groups that have successfully altered their ministries in the pandemic in our Jul/Aug issue, coming soon.
+Check out her feature article profiling a wide range of Christian groups that have successfully altered their ministries in the pandemic in our Jul/Aug issue.
 Subscription is now free to Canadian homes – sign up today!